emanuel2718/DarVIM/README.md

    in some apps i.e Notes)
  * `+` : Move to first non-whitespace character of next line (Having trouble in some apps i.e Notes)
+ * `zz` : Center cursor position in the middle of the screen

  * `:` : Enter Ex mode